olga-terekhova/lambda-python-playwright-chromium/README.md

 This image has a correct start.sh file which build Lambda Runtime emulator into the image and allows the same image be run locally and in the cloud.
 The [AWS documentation example](https://github.com/aws/aws-lambda-runtime-interface-emulator/?tab=readme-ov-file#build-rie-into-your-base-image) omits passing the parameter into the script, so the AWS runtime emulator doesn't see the lambda module and function handler passed in CMD.

-All user logic is removed into a separate python file, so this container doesn't have to be rebuild every time the end function changes.
+All user logic is removed into a separate python file, so this container doesn't have to be rebuilt every time the end function changes.
 This container acts a stable runtime which provides python execution capabilities with additional system libraries needed for the playwright module.

+No additional credentials are needed if the lambda python function does not require access to any AWS resources.
+If the access to other AWS resources is needed, like S3 bucket, this container should be run with injected credentials that will give needed permissions.
+A project at https://github.com/olga-terekhova/lambda-local-run implements is an example of such implementation.